 - i.
-The committee interprets "meeting learner needs" to mean: - 1.
-Providing access to relevant academic programs in all regions of the state-relevant means programs that prepare students for the world of work and for participating in a democratic society. - 2.
+The committee interprets "meeting learner needs" to mean: - Providing access to relevant academic programs in all regions of the state-relevant means programs that prepare students for the world of work and for participating in a democratic society. - 2.
 Ensuring that these programs are available to students regardless of income, race/ethnicity, national origin, parents' education, age, sex, gender identity, disability, prior academic experience, or place of residence. - 3.
 Students are provided the necessary support to ensure that they can succeed in their academic endeavors-they successfully complete their programs of study.
-Necessary support includes access to broadband and the technology necessary for on-line learning. - 4.
+Necessary support includes access to broadband and the technology necessary for on-line learning, as well as ADA-mandated supports to assist students with disabilities and special needs. - 4.
 Institutions in the VSC System are affordable to all students regardless of their economic circumstances. - ii.
 The committee interprets "meeting state needs" to mean: - 1.
 Fulfilling the state's workforce development needs-meeting the needs of employers in all sectors of the state's economy (including the creative economy). - 2.
 Preparing students for participation in the world of work and in democratic society. - 3.
-Reducing gaps in educational opportunities available to students of all types and from all communities throughout the state. - 4.
+Reducing gaps in educational opportunities available to students from all backgrounds and all communities throughout the state. - 4.
 Stimulating and supporting the economic and cultural vitality of the state and its communities. - 5.
 Attracting and retaining talent to a vibrant and growing Vermont economy fueled by an entrepreneurial spirit, creativity, skilled labor, and relevant basic and applied research supplied by thriving VSC institutions. - 6.
 Being a good steward of public funds and of funds received from tuition payments through efficient academic and administrative operations/functions.